ibm-cloud-docs/power-iaas/configuring-custom-image.md

 IBM i 7.1 VMs support only 64 storage volumes per VM.
 IBM i 7.2, and later, support up to 127 storage volumes per VM.
 {: note}

+Currently, IBM i 7.1 VMs are supported only support only in DAL12 data centers.
+{: important}

 **Linux**

 SUSE Linux Enterprise (SLES) is supported with `cloud-init` version **cloud-init-19.1-4.sles15.ibm.noarch** on all IBM Power Systems hardware that is used in the {{site.data.keyword.powerSys_notm}} service: